 "Make sure you have a good change process!
 Then the rest will come naturally."

-In this blog series we talk to test managers and test coordinators from various industries.
-At Testersuite we like to hear the various views on testing and what keeps a test manager or test coordinator busy.
-Meet Peter Smit, Test manager at Radboudumc.
+In this blog series, we speak with test managers and test coordinators from various industries.
+At Testersuite , we like to hear the various views on testing and what concerns a test manager or test coordinator.
+Meet Peter Smit, Test Manager at Radboudumc.

 My name is Peter Smit and I am 58 years old.
 I have an academic degree in agricultural engineering from Wageningen University and Research.
 I have been working for Radboud UMC for 29 years and hold the position of test manager.